Blog

 UPDATE: The BLM's Western Arctic Special Areas Rule has been released!

 The name suggests a single purpose: providing oil and gas.
-However, this complex landscape is home to caribou and polar bears.
+However, the truth is this complex landscape is home to unmatched wildlife, including iconic caribou herds and polar bears.
 It's the traditional homelands of Indigenous Peoples who have stewarded and relied upon these lands since time immemorial.
-Spanning more than 23 million acres, almost as big as the state of Indiana, the Western Arctic is not just a place we find petroleum—and it doesn’t deserve to be thought of that way.
+Spanning more than 23 million acres, almost as big as the state of Indiana, the Western Arctic is not just a place where we find petroleum—and it doesn’t deserve to be thought of that way.

 The Arctic is not a remote frontier for resource extraction; it is a fragile ecosystem facing unprecedented threats from climate change and human activity.